jr0senblum/jwalk/README.md

 This work is a partial re-wrte of [ej](https://github.com/seth/ej) but focuses on Map and Proplist representations of JSON like what is returned by [jsone](https://github.com/sile/jsone).
-Quite frankly, I have lifted a lot of his verbiage and tried to follow his API.
+I have lifted a lot of his verbiage and tried to follow his API.

 Currently, ``jwalk:get/2``, ``jwalk:get/3``, and ``jwalk:set/2`` and
 ``jwalk:set_p/2`` have been implemented and support both proplists and maps.

-In jwalk, paths into JSON objects are expressed using a tuple of keys
+In jwalk, paths into JSON objects are expressed using a tuple of keys or Path elements.

-The Path component can consist of tuples representing a javascript-like
+The Path elements can be thought of as a tuple represention of a javascript-like
 path: i.e.,
 ``Obj.cars.make.model``  would be expressed as ``{"cars","make","model"}`` , as in
 ``jwalk:get({"cars","make","model"}, Obj)``.

-Additionally, the Path tuple can contain: </br>
+In addition to Names, a Path elemente can be: </br>
-* An integer index: Elements of a JSON ARRAY can be accessed by using an integer index or the atoms ``first`` and ``last``
+* An integer index or ``first`` and ``last``: Elements of a JSON ARRAY can be accessed by using an integer index or the atoms ``first`` and ``last``
 * A subset of JSON objects in an ARRAY can be selected using ``{select, {"name","value"}}``

 For example